You’ve done a serious outreach effort.

 You are not your client.
 And you are biased.

-Choosing your target audience on the assumption that you know what they need is a big mistake.
+Prospecting on LinkedIn, or anywhere for that matter, on the assumption that you know what they need is a big mistake.

 Instead, reach out and talk to your leads first.
 Find out what they like or dislike, get into discussions with them, and collect valuable information before you even mention your product.